jonasjberg/autonameow/notes/modes.md

 Operating Modes
 ===============
+Initial draft on options and intended interactions.

-### `--automagic`
+### `(default)`
-Try to rename without user interaction by using the highest ranked configuration rule.
+Try to rename by using the highest ranked configuration rule.

+Ask the user about any uncertainties, warnings, unresolved data, etc.

 * __Name Template__ --- If the rule matching does not result in a valid name
   template: __ask the user__.